kimtore/pms/README.md

 PMS aims to be accessible and highly configurable.

+## Deprecation warning

+**The 0.42.x branch is based on the same code as PMS 0.42, the latest official release from May 2010.
+This branch has been discontinued, and work is being focused on the Go version in the master branch.
+You are welcome to contribute to the legacy code, but please note that no new releases will be made from this branch.**

 ## Compiling

 PMS is a client for the [Music Player Daemon](http://musicpd.org).
 You need to